We talk to an expert to find out how to turn your bathroom into your favorite room in the house.

 Bathrooms, like kitchens, can be a main selling point in a home.
-But it’s also great to make the most of the space while you live there. ’Cause let’s face it: A nice bathroom can act as a true sanctuary.
-To help with your next home improvement project, we’ve tracked down some of the latest ideas in bathroom remodeling.“If you want to know the latest in bathroom style and trends, look at the hospitality industry,” suggests Maria Stapperfenne, president-elect of the National Kitchen and Bath Association in Hackettstown, New Jersey.
+But it’s also great to make the most of the space while you live there.
+Because let’s face it: A nice bathroom can be your sanctuary.
+To help with your next home improvement project, we’ve tracked down some of the latest ideas in bathroom remodeling.“If you want to know the latest in bathroom style and trends, look at the hospitality industry,” suggests Maria Stapperfenne, former president t of the National Kitchen and Bath Association in Hackettstown, New Jersey.
 “Many of those spa-like features aren’t that difficult to replicate in your own home.
-They’re a great upgrade for you and your family — and will help increase your comfort as well as your home’s resale value.”
+They’re a great upgrade for you and your family—and will help increase your comfort as well as your home’s resale value.”

 But bathtubs aren’t typically for daily use.
-“Not everyone wants to take the time to pre-fill a tub and then spend a long time soaking,” Stapperfenne says.
-So be sure your shower provides a stress-relieving experience by adding features and accessories like multiple showerheads or a rain head, which “gives you the experience of a standing bath,” she explains.
+“Not everyone wants to take the time to fill a tub and then spend a long time soaking,” Stapperfenne says.
+So be sure your shower provides a stress-relieving experience by adding features and accessories like multiple showerheads or a rain head, which “gives you the experience of a standing bath,” she says.

-Rain heads sometimes come straight down to hit your eyebrows, which triggers a blink reflex, according to Stapperfenne.
+Water from rain heads can come straight down and hit your eyebrows, making you blink, according to Stapperfenne.
 She recommends supplementing a rain head with a more standard showerhead angled out from the wall or a handheld device, “which is also great on an adjustable slide bar for younger users who might not want such a dramatic cone of spray coming right down on them,” she says.
 Handhelds are also great for washing pets and cleaning the shower.

 Lighten the Mood